List of Coronation Street characters introduced in 1991: Joss Shackleton

+Vivian Barford

+Vivian Barford, portrayed by Paula Tilbrook, was an old friend of Alf Roberts (Bryan Mosley).
+She first appeared on 15 March 1991 and was initially credited as Mrs. Barford in her first three episodes.
+She was then credited as Vivienne Barford for her next three and as Vivian Barford for her two appearances in 1993.
+She met Alf in 1987 and she was involved in Weatherfield Association of Retail Traders and Stockholders (WARTS).
+Within those years, she emigrated to Spain after her husband, Desmond died and returned to the UK.
+After giving a speech as the President of WARTS, she managed to convince Alf to step up as a councillor again.

+After retiring from the council in 1993, Vivian gave Alf honorary life membership of Warts, much to his wife, Audrey Roberts' (Sue Nicholls) horror.

 Barbara Platt

 Barbara Platt, played by Barbara Young, is the mother of Martin Platt.

 Barbara didn't play much of a part in her son's life after he moved out to live with Gail Tilsley.
 Gail didn't know what Barbara thought of the ten-year age gap between her and Martin and was worried when she heard that Barbara would be visiting them after they announced their engagement in 1991.
 In the event, Barbara was down-to-Earth and open-minded, and the age difference didn't even come up.
 It turned out that she had come to give Gail a slinky blue slip to wear at the wedding.
 Later, at the reception in the Rovers Return, Barbara and her husband Barry gave the newlyweds their gift of a honeymoon in Abersoch, with Barbara staying on at their house, 33 Hammond Road, to look after their child David while they were away, as well as Nicky and Sarah Louise Tilsley, Gail's children with her late husband Brian.
 Barbara then took charge of the party and got everyone doing the conga.

 Barbara didn't encounter any problems while watching the kids, although Ivy Brennan gave her a cool reception.
 Ivy felt that Barbara was not properly part of the family and was critical of Barbara drinking at the reception when there were children around.
 Barbara tried to get to know the Brennans by inviting them over for dinner, but only Don came as Ivy was annoyed at him for accepting on her behalf and refused to go.
 Barbara didn't pick up on Ivy's feelings and when Ivy later offered to take Nicky off her hands for a while by taking him to church, Barbara was grateful.
-When Martin and Gail returned from their honeymoon, Barbara returned home.
+When Martin and Gail returned from their honeymoon, Barbara returned home and was never seen again.